sematext/docs/docs/integration/kubernetes.md

-title: Kubernetes Monitoring Integration
+title: Kubernetes Monitoring with Sematext
 description: Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 To start monitoring Kubernetes with Sematext, you only need to install a tiny agent that adds basically no CPU or memory overhead.

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 To start monitoring Kubernetes with Sematext, you only need to install a tiny agent that adds basically no CPU or memory overhead.

-## Monitoring Kubernetes with Sematext

 If you are new to Sematext's Kubernetes Monitoring, the following 3 minute video is a good way to get a sneak-peak.
 Note that it's from late 2023 and our Kubernetes monitoring is constantly evolving and improving.